Buying a Property In SpainThis article is aimed to give you tips on buying a property in Spain, so helping you to avoid the possible pitfalls.

 If this retention of funds is not made and paid, the Property conveyed will be affected to the payment of the Capital Gains Tax.
 This debt will be shown in the Land Registry Books.

 The Vendor must produce a Capital Gains Tax Assessment within the next four months from Completion and the said 3% will either be deducted from any Tax to be paid or partially or totally refunded if the amount withheld exceeds the Capital Gain Tax to be paid.
+Capital Gains Tax applicable to non residents is 19% on the net Gain.

 Upon completion the Lawyer must check that all the outgoing expenses on the property are paid up to date and make the corresponding apportion with the Vendor´s Lawyer to this effect.